$1M Burn Injury Lawsuit Against Houston Apartment Complex For Faulty Wiring

 How Much Is A Burn Injury Lawsuit Worth?

 The average settlement for a third degree burn lawsuits is around $500,000, while the average settlement amount for a first-degree burn is around $20,000.
 The pain and suffering caused by a burn injury can be immense, and the physical and emotional scarring can last a lifetime.
 For the insurance company, however, the answer is likely to be much less than “priceless.”
 Insurance companies use a variety of factors to determine the value of a personal injury claim, including the severity of the injury, the age of the victim, and the expected cost of medical treatment.
 In addition, insurance companies often try to low-ball victims in an effort to settle claims quickly and cheaply.
-As a result, it is important for burn injury victims to consult with an experienced personal injury attorney who can fight for the full value of their claim.
+As a result, it is important for burn injury victims to consult with an experienced personal injury attorney who can evaluate your claim and determine the proper burn injury settlement range in your circumstance.

 Houston Burn Injury Lawyers